dustinmm80/healthy/README.rst

 The package is given a score, based on this formula: ::

-    Starting score                      = 100
+    Starting score                      = 0
-    No license                          - 20
+    Has license                         + 20
-    No release files                    - 20
+    Has release files                   + 30
-    No download url/homepage            - 10
+    Has homepage                        + 10
-    No updates in a year                - 15
+    Updated in last 6 months            + 15
-    No updates in 6 months              - 10 (not deducted if year penalty has already been applied) No summary                          - 10
+    Has summary                         + 15
-    No description                      - 10
+    Has description                     + 30
-    No author name or email             - 10
+    Has author name or email            + 10
-    No Python compatibility classifiers - 10
+    Has Python classifiers              + 15

 Results are color coded, based on the score